SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 local grid environment (such as an SGE cluster) for running workflows.
 This is exactly what we did at OICR, our SeqWare hosts are all virtual machines that can submit workflow jobs to our physical cluster.
-You can find more information on this later in the guide.
+You can find more information on this in the "SeqWare Pipeline" section of our documentation.

 <img src="/assets/images/vm_screen.png" alt="SeqWare VM" width="600px"/>